2.7: Non-Neuronal Structures in the Central Nervous System

 Vasculature

 The brain is an energetically demanding organ.
 It is only 2% of the body’s mass, but uses 20% of its energy when the body is resting (i.e., when muscles are not active).
 It relies on a constant supply of oxygen and glucose in the blood to sustain neurons—a disruption of blood flow to the brain leads to a loss of consciousness within 10 seconds.
 To deliver a constant flow of oxygenated blood, the brain has a complex and tightly regulated vasculature that directs blood to the most active brain regions.
-Four arteries feed the brain with oxygenated blood, forming a circle—the circle of Willis.
-Several large arteries branch off the circle of Willis to perfuse different regions of the brain.
-Branches of these major arteries form smaller and smaller arteries and arterioles that pass through the subarachnoid space before diving into the brain, and branch yet further to form a dense capillary network (Figure 26).
+Four arteries feed the brain with oxygenated blood, forming a circle known as the circle of Willis.
+Major arteries branch off the circle of Willis to supply different regions of the brain.
+Branches of these arteries form progressively smaller arteries and arterioles that pass through the subarachnoid space and enter the brain.
+Inside the brain, they branch further to form a dense capillary network (Figure 26).
+A mind-blowing 1 to 2 meters of capillaries exist in every cubic millimeter of brain tissue.
+These capillaries are less than 10 microns in diameter, so occupy only 2% of brain volume.
+In the cerebral cortex, a capillary is typically within 10-20 microns from a given neuron.
+This dense vascular network allows efficient oxygen and glucose delivery to active neurons.

 A cast of the brain’s vasculature.